The children's flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.

 The nasal spray flu vaccine will not only help protect your child against flu, the infection will also be less able to spread from them to their family, carers and the wider population.

-Children spread flu because they generally don't use tissues properly or wash their hands.
+Children spread flu because they generally do not use tissues properly or wash their hands.

 Vaccinating children also protects others that are vulnerable to flu, such as babies, older people, pregnant women and people with serious long-term illnesses.